mugak/Wethebest/Acceptance_Criteria.md

  ## Barrier

- ### As a barrier, I block projectiles until I break.
+ ### As a barrier, I want to block projectiles until I break.

-        -Barrier loses durability with each projectile consumed -Barrier breaks when durability reaches 0.
+	AC1.
+Barrier loses durability with each projectile consumed AC2.
+Barrier breaks when durability reaches 0.